Home

 Crete has excellent hospitals, mainly located on the northern coasts of the island near the four major town centres.
 See location map below and names and addresses of the hospitals also below.

-Chania Hospital in Crete, Greece
+Chania General Hospital

 The Chania General Hospital Agios Giorgos "St. George" (above) is situated in the outskirts of the city of Chania, near Mournies village.